ryganzk/TxtToSmd/README.md

 Pause16Bits(INSERT_NUMBER)<br/>
 EndOfTrack()

+Also BE CAREFUL WHEN USING THE NUMBER 98!!!
+EoS determines that number in particular to close the currently read track, and might break the entire file if used.
+Substitute that for 97 or 99 whenever possible, as the effect a single digit has on tick time is imperceptible

 # Credits

 psy_commando for the documentation on PMD's smd files, I wouldn't have been able to create this parser if it weren't for how in-depth the man went with researching them